 We support calendaring services for Mount Sinai’s Shared Research Facilities and other labs throughout Sinai.
 We can design a custom calendaring system that includes instrumentation-specific data for efficient scheduling of your instrument.
 The calendaring system can charge grants directly through Sinai Central and reconcile usage data for accurate billing.
 The calendar is securely accessible via eRAP.

-The Icahn school of Medicine at Mount Sinai has developed the Dean's COREs Program (also known as institutional COREs) to provide substantial support for innovative, state-of-the-art technologies essential to our research programs in Translational and Basic Sciences.
+The Icahn School of Medicine at Mount Sinai (the “School”) has established the Dean's COREs and Shared Research Resources Program to provide substantial support for innovative, state-of-the-art technologies, and technical assistance essential to our research programs in Translational and Basic Sciences.
 The compact size of Mount Sinai makes it possible for all investigators to have essentially unlimited and easy access to these resources.

 A website was developed that is linked to individual COREs.
 On the individual websites, there is information about the services, fees, protocols for preparations and where appropriate, the opportunity to sign up for usage on a web-based calendar.

-Structure and Governance of the Dean's COREs Program
+Structure and Governance of the Dean's COREs and Shared Research Resources Program

-The Dean's CORE Program reports to the Dean for Basic Sciences and Graduate School of Biological Sciences, John Morrison, PhD.
-The program is administered through the Dean's Office by the Senior Associate Dean for Research Resources (SADRR), Reginald W. Miller, DVM, DACLAM.
-Operational oversight of the COREs is through a dual, peer review mechanism.
-Each CORE has a dedicated Scientific Advisory Committee of five to seven members chosen from its user group.
-COREs are reviewed by one to two external reviewers and one internal reviewer from the advisory committee on a two to five year cycle, External Reviews.
+The Program reports to the Dean for Research Operations and Infrastructure, Reginald W. Miller, DVM, DACLAM.
+The program is administered through the Dean's Office by the Core Administration , Veronica Moses (Financial Director), Shekhar Patil, PhD (Administrative Director). .
+Operational oversight is through a dual, peer review mechanism.
+Each CORE has a dedicated Scientific Advisory Committee chosen from its user group.
+COREs are reviewed on a two to five-year cycle, External Reviews.
 The external review criteria include publication credits, technology, and personnel expertise.
 These reviews assist the institution in determining the need for continued support, emerging trends in technology, and obsolescence of technology.
-Fiscal oversight and administrative support for the COREs is provided through the office of the Vice President for Finance, Mr. Stephen Harvey via Mrs. Veronica Moses.
+Fiscal oversight and administrative support for the COREs is provided through the office of the Senior Vice President for Finance, Mr. Stephen Harvey via Mrs. Veronica Moses.
 Dr. Miller works closely with this group to monitor the finances of the COREs.
-Each SRF is directed by an expert who provides research services, educates investigators on the use of the technology, and helps them develop studies using new technologies in support of their research projects.
+Each core is directed by a Scientific Director and Staff who provides research services, educates investigators on the use of the technology, and helps them develop studies using new technologies in support of their research projects.
 A senior member of the veterinary staff also serves as ex-officio on all the advisory committees of animal-based COREs.
-Advisory committees meet semi-annually to evaluate and recommend improvements and updates to the SRF technology and services.
+Advisory committees meet quarterly to evaluate and recommend improvements and updates to Core technology and services.

 Instrument capital costs are not recovered through user fees but rather through instrumentation grants, Dean’s funds or Departmental contributions with matching funds from the Dean.